Skip to main content

 You’re probably sick of hearing this by now, but one aspect of travelling we absolutely love is the ability to alter your planned route to take in an attraction, sight or city that you may not have even been aware of before a conversation, hostel poster or google post takes your fancy and spins you off on a great tangent.
 One such tangent was the cute little beach town of Mui Ne in the Southeast of Vietnam.

-We were looking for place to kill a few days and break up the journey from Dalat to Ho Chi Minh City.
-We settled on Mui Ne’s palm lined shores on the coast of the South China Sea as a good place to work on the tan and kick the feet up.
+We were looking for a place to kill a few days and break up the journey from Dalat to Ho Chi Minh City.
+We settled on Mui Ne’s palm-lined shores on the coast of the South China Sea as a good place to work on the tan and kick the feet up.

 From Dalat To Mui Ne:

-There are two buses a day from Dalat to Mui Ne, one at 7.30am and one at 1pm, both with the Sinh tourist, for an incredibly reasonable 110,000 VND (€4.15).
-You can book at the Sinh tourist offices near the Dalat market or book through your hotel / guesthouse, it should cost the same.
+There are two buses a day from Dalat to Mui Ne, one at 7.30 am and one at 1 pm, both with the Sinh tourists, for an incredibly reasonable 110,000 VND (€4.15).
+You can book at the Sinh tourist offices near the Dalat market or book through your hotel/guesthouse, it should cost the same.

-As a quick aside, we recommend you download and offline map on Maps.Me for getting around Mui Ne when you’re not connected to WiFi.
+As a quick aside, we recommend you download an offline map on Maps.Me for getting around Mui Ne when you’re not connected to WiFi.

 Accommodation In Mui Ne:

 In Mui Ne there is a local “Chain” of hotels called Mui Ne Hills.
-The franchise consists of 4 hotels of varying comfort level and price ranges.
+The franchise consists of 4 hotels of varying comfort levels and price ranges.

 Mui Ne Hills Villas: